-The fault that created the compression and tension runs exactly between black and white, where tension and compression balance.
+The fault that created the compression and tension runs exactly between the black and white, where tension and compression balance.
 That's what the top diagrams (A) show, with the compressive areas shown black and tension areas shown white.
 The motion of the rocks at the source of the earthquake goes from white toward the black.
-(The P and T axes, shown by dots marking one end, are part of the moment tensor, which is the ultimate boiled-down mathematical description of the quake motions.
+(The P and T axes, shown by dots marking one end, are part of the moment tensor, which is the ultimate boiled-down mathematical description of the earthquake motions.
 You can ignore them.)

 The trouble is that there are two solutions to the diagram.
 There are two planes along which earthquake motions could yield the same seismographic results.
 One is the real fault plane, whereas the other, called the auxiliary plane, has no physical meaning.
 Seismographic evidence alone isn't enough to choose the right one.
 That's why in (B) there are two different slip diagrams shown for each focal mechanism.
 Usually there are enough clues in the local geology or aftershock patterns to pick the right solution.

 Though universities teach this basic earthquake diagram material to geology majors, not every student retains it.
 Many must consult this diagram several times a year as a refresher.
 For a much more thorough treatment of the subject including exercises, see this PDF by Vince Cronin of Baylor University, "A Draft Primer on Focal Mechanism Solutions for Geologists."